Sportsmanship & Conduct Guidelines

-Should an incident of inappropriate conduct be observed at a college squash match, an incident report should be filed with the CSA Rules & Regulations Committee.
+If you observe inappropriate conduct at a college squash match, please file an incident report with the CSA Rules & Regulations Committee.
+Reports help us maintain the integrity and sportsmanship that define college squash.

 - Match Forfeit or Suspension